Masoretic Text: Inverted letters

 The primary set of inverted nuns is found surrounding the text of Numbers 10:35–36.
 The Mishna notes that this text is 85 letters long and dotted.
 This demarcation of this text leads to the later use of the inverted nun markings.
 Saul Lieberman demonstrated that similar markings can be found in ancient Greek texts where they are also used to denote 'short texts'.
 During the Medieval period, the inverted nuns were actually inserted into the text of the early Rabbinic Bibles published by Bomberg in the early 16th century.
 The talmud records that the markings surrounding Numbers 10:35-36 were thought to denote that this 85 letter text was not in its proper place.

 Bar Kappara considered the Torah known to us as composed of seven volumes in the Gemara "The seven pillars with which Wisdom built her house (Prov.
 9:1) are the seven Books of Moses".
 Genesis, Exodus and Leviticus and Deuteronomy as we know them but Numbers was really three separate volumes: Numbers 1:1–10:35 followed by Numbers 10:35–36 and the third text from there to the end of Numbers.

 The 85 letter text is also said to be denoted because it is the model for the fewest letters which constitute a 'text' which one would be required to save from fire due to its holiness.

 History of the Masorah

 The history of the Masorah may be divided into three periods: (1) creative period, from its beginning to the introduction of vowel-signs; (2) reproductive period, from the introduction of vowel-signs to the printing of the Masorah (1525); (3) critical period, from 1525 to the present time.

+Creative Period

+The creative period, from around the 6th century to the 10th century CE, marks the period of "creation" of the vowel system in the Masoretic texts.
+This was performed by the Tiberians, specifically by Masorete Scribes, with two schools (that being the ben Asher and Ben Naftali family).
+This vowel system also reflects a much earlier tradition used in the second temple period.

 The materials for the history of the first period are scattered remarks in Talmudic and Midrashic literature, in the post-Talmudical treatises Masseket Sefer Torah and Masseket Soferim, and in a Masoretic chain of tradition found in ben Asher's Diḳduḳe ha-Ṭe'amim, § 69 and elsewhere.